-- 2. After installing the MESA Developer Studio and Reporting Services plug-ins, complete the following tasks: - a) Start the WebDAV server for your Application instance. - b) Start the Event Listeners. - c) Configure your Eclipse installation to point to Application WebDAV server. - d) Customize the Window Perspective in Eclipse to include Sterling Commerce Reporting Services.
+- 2. After installing the MESA Developer Studio and Reporting Services plug-ins, complete the following tasks: - a.
+Start the WebDAV server for your Sterling B2B Integrator instance. - b.
+Start the Event Listeners. - c.
+Configure your Eclipse installation to point to the WebDAV server. - d.
+Customize the Window Perspective in Eclipse to include Reporting Services.
 This makes the Reporting Services options available directly from the Eclipse menus.
 In Eclipse, select Window > Customize Perspective.
-In the Shortcuts pane on the left, select Sterling Commerce Reporting Services and click OK.
+In the Shortcuts pane on the left, select Reporting Services and click OK.